orbit-format/orbit-js/README.md

 console.log(value.app.name); // "orbit"
 ```

-During installation the package downloads a matching `orbit_core.wasm` artifact from the Orbit release that corresponds to the npm package version.

 ## Runtime compatibility

 - Node.js – Works out of the box.
 When `orbit.evaluate` receives a string it first tries to load it as a file path using synchronous `fs` calls; pass `{ source: "..." }` to skip the heuristic.